Tennessee Court Records

 Municipal Courts

-These courts are found in Tennessee cities and are often referred to as municipal courts.
+These courts are found in cities in Tennessee and are often referred to as municipal courts.
 Municipal courts hear cases of traffic violations and other violations that could tamper with the safety and welfare of the city.
-The fine for these violations can be up to $50 with court cost inclusive.
-In a municipal court, you’ll find a judge and court clerk.
+The fine for these violations may be up to $50, with court costs included.
+In a municipal court, you’ll find a judge and a court clerk.

 Juvenile And Family Courts